Skip over main navigation

 • White patches (rare)

+Good mouth care is essential for patients with established renal failure, helping to keep the mouth free of dental decay (caries) and gum disease (gingivitis) and lessening the discomfort associated with mouth dryness (xerostomia).
 The present advice document provides an outline of the mouth care that individuals with established renal failure can themselves undertake.

 Enlargement of the gums can be a side-effect of therapy with ciclosporin, calcium channel blockers (e.g. nifedipine) and perhaps tacrolimus.
 The enlargement is typically painless, although there can be mild bleeding from the gums — especially during tooth-cleaning.
 Regular tooth-cleaning, at least twice a day, will help reduce the risk of gum enlargement developing.
 Regular oral hygiene care by a dentist and/or hygienist is also important.